biotop/biotop-website-hugo/content/about.md

 - Overall, success in science follows typical rich-get-richer dynamics.
 An industry that has grown around  supplying science with anything it may need has created substantial **financial barriers**.
 Overpriced lab-equipment, horrendous publication fees and paywalls in front of publicly funded research articles render it virtually impossible for anyone without the financial backing of a strong and established institution to pursue science.

-## Mission Statement

-*Biotop is the idea to build an open collective of scientists engaging in the curiosity-driven, cross-disciplinary and collaborative exploration and translation of ideas; it is an experiment trying to reinvent the way we do science.*
+Biotop* is the idea of establishing a research network as an ecosystem that fosters a scientific culture that truly deserves this name.
+We believe that addressing these systemic problems in an integrated manner, will not only allow us to tackle the many problems we see in science, but also provide a sound foundation for our own research endeavours.

 ## Cornerstones

-We are a group of young researchers.
-Biotop is our attempt at taking our future in science - and in part the future of science - into our own hands.
-It is the idea of conceiving a research network as an ecosystem that fosters a scientific culture that truly deserves this name.
-We believe that addressing the aforementioned systemic problems in an integrated manner, will not only allow us to tackle the many problems we see in science, but also provide a sound foundation for our own research endeavours.

 ### Interdisciplinarity & Collaboration